halkernel/data-structure-and-algorithms/README.md

 # Search Algorithms
 These are implementations of unformed and informed search strategies.
-The pourpose is regarding understanding implementation and principles of decision based on search STRATEGUES.
+The pourpose is regarding understanding implementation and principles of decision based on search STRATEGIES.
 It also can be useful to others for reference.